saniya-afreen/TBI-assessment_repo/README.md

 ## serving
 serving -> requirement.txt, apis to deploy and check status of the
 APIs:
+Signature of this API is mentioned below in the test section.
-- POST /deploy
+#### POST /deploy
+This API takes model_name as input, and deploys the given HuggingFace model, also return the status of the running model

-- GET /status
+#### GET /status
+This API gives the status of the last deployed model.

-- POST /predict
+#### POST /predict

-DockerFile - model-app
+This API is to perfrom inference on the deployed model, it takes the model name and required parameters.
+For this example, I have used distilbert-base-uncased-finetuned-sst-2-english model, that takes single sentence and returns positivity/negativity of the sentence.

-# model-app Build and start
+# model-app Build and test
 Deploy model using K8, terraform:

 Before deploying the model for setting up the environment :